A modern guide to mirror

 the ends of the holder are even, and that the retaining rim is evenly

 against the mirror as the screws are tightened is very important.
-Be picky.

 The image above shows a secondary holder shell that has been wrapped